scoconno/scoconno.github.io/mind/physicalism/notes.md

 ## Frank's Jackson's Knowledge Argument

 Is physicalism true?
-Many deny that physicalism applies to consciousness.
-They claim that facts about our consciousness are neither physical or supervene on the physical.
+Many have claimed that at least some facts about about our minds are not physical ones; there are some facts about the mind that are neither fundamental physical fact nor supervene on the fundmanetal physical facts.
 The most famous argument against physicalism was offered  by Frank Jackson.
 He motivates it with the simple following thought-experiment:

 > Mary is a brilliant scientist who is, for whatever reason, forced to investigate the world from a black and white room via a black and white television monitor.
 She specializes in the neurophysiology of vision and acquires, let us suppose, all the physical information there is to obtain about what goes on when we see ripe tomatoes, or the sky, and use terms like ‘red’, ‘blue’, and so on.
 She discovers, for example, just which wavelength combinations from the sky stimulate the retina, and exactly how this produces via the central nervous system the contraction of the vocal chords and expulsion of air from the lungs that results in the uttering of the sentence ‘The sky is blue’.… What will happen when Mary is released from her black and white room or is given a color television monitor?
 Will she learn anything or not?
 It seems just obvious that she will learn something about the world and our visual experience of it.
 But then is it inescapable that her previous knowledge was incomplete.
 But she had all the physical information.
 Ergo there is more to have than that, and Physicalism is false.
 (Jackson, 1982)

-The knowledge argument aims to establish that conscious experience involves non-physical facts.
-It rests on the idea that Mary has complete physical knowledge about some conscious experience, but lacks knowledge about what conscious experience is like “from the inside.”
-If she lacks suck knowledge, then something about consciousness is essentially non-physical.
+This is called the 'Knowledge Argument'.
+It aims to show that experience involves non-physical facts, and it rests on the idea that Mary, a super scientist, can have complete physical knowledge about some experience, but lack knowledge about what that experience is like “from the inside.”
+If she lacks suck knowledge, then something about our minds is essentially non-physical.

+## What does Mary know?

+Let us go through the argument in detail.
+Jackson first asks us to imagine a super-scientist, Mary.
+Mary has spent her life in a black and white room.
+Thus, she has never experienced red first hand.
+She has never seen the redness of a tomatoe, the red hue of a startling sunset.

 ![image](Mary2.jpg)

 ![image](Mary1.jpg)

-## What does Mary know?

-Let us go through the argument in detail and first ask what Mary in the black and white room might now.
+While Mary cannot see red, she has advanced technology and machines that allows her to study what happens in other peoples' brains when they experience red.
+So, we can imagine that she is studying a subject, John, who reports that he is seeing red right now.
+Mary can study his brain and learn everything physical there is to know about John's experience of red.
+So, what does she know about John's experience of red?

 ![image](Reflect.jpg)